Loviisa: Healthcare

 There is a municipal health centre near the city centre with a hospital departments with 25 patient beds.
 The health centre is only on call duty at office hours, but Loviisa citizens can also seek care at the Kymenlaakso central hospital.
 Loviisa is part of the Helsinki and Uusimaa Hospital District (HUS).
 Starting from 2023, the wellbeing services county of Eastern Uusimaa will take responsibility of public healthcare.
 Both the public and the private sector offer physiotherapy and dental care.
 There is also a Mehiläinen work healthcare station in the city centre.

 Rescue

 Rescue operations in Loviisa are handled by the rescue department of Eastern Uusimaa.
 There are ten voluntary fire brigades in the Loviisa area, and Fortum has its own industrial fire brigade for the Loviisa Nuclear Power Plant.

 Transport

 Highway 6, which runs northwards towards Kouvola and Lappeenranta, branches off at the former Pernå municipality from Highway 7 (E18) between Porvoo and Loviisa.

 Politics

 Loviisa is led by a town council with 35 members.
-The Swedish People's Party gained majority in the municipal election in 2017.
+Following the 2025 municipal election, the Swedish People's Party remains the largest party in the council, although it doesn't have an outright majority as before (2017-2021 council).
+The current distribution of the council's seats is: